 Here’s my answer:

 All the time management tools in the world are a waste if you don’t take action.
 Yes, even the free ones.

-Whether it is a calendar, a planner, a timer, a notebook, it is a BIG fat waste of your money or energy, if you aren’t going to use it and act on it.
+Whether it is a calendar, a planner, a timer, or a notebook, it is a BIG fat waste of your money or energy if you aren’t going to use it and act on it.

 2. You need to know where you’re headed.

 What are your time management goals?
 Do you just want to streamline your days?
 Then you don’t need that new calendar?
 You need a routine or a ritual.